porech/roborock-oucher/README.md

 ## How do I install this?
 First of all, you need to have a rooted Roborock.
 Please refer to [this wiki page](https://github.com/dgiese/dustcloud/wiki/VacuumRobots-manual-update-root-Howto) or search on the Internet about how to root your device.
 It's quite easy, but we won't offer support for this, sorry. :)

-Download the `oucher` and `oucher.conf` files from this repository, or just clone the entire repo.
+Download the `oucher`, `oucher.conf` and `S12oucher` files from this repository, or just clone the entire repo.

 Then:
 - If you already had a previous version, stop the oucher service: `service oucher stop`
 - Copy `oucher` to the Roborock, in `/usr/local/bin`
-- Copy `oucher.conf` to the Roborock, in `/etc/init`
+- Copy the startupt script to the Roborock, in `/etc/init`.
+On the most recent models and firmware versions, the right startup script is `S12oucher`, while  on the other ones it's `oucher.conf`.
+Only one of them will work, the other one will be ignored, so if you're in doubt try one and then the other, or just copy both of them, it won't cause any damage.
 - Log into SSH to the device
 - If you're using a recent firmware version, edit the `/opt/rockrobo/rrlog/rrlog.conf` setting the LOG_LEVEL to 8 and reboot
 - Make the oucher file executable by running: `chmod +x /usr/local/bin/oucher`